Cultural Studies & Analysis

 |Education Level||Number of Grads|

-What Can You Do With a Culture Studies Major?
+What Can You Do With a Cultural Studies & Analysis Major?

 |Job Title||Job Growth Rate||Median Salary|

-Average salaries range from $77,000 to $77,000 for careers related to culture studies.
-This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.
+Culture Studies majors often go into careers with median salaries of $76,990.
+This median refers to all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.